gsoft-inc/wl-squide/docs/reference/routing/appRouter.md

 # AppRouter

-A component that sets up Squide federated primitives with a [React Router](https://reactrouter.com/en/main) instance.
+A component that sets up Squide's primitives with a [React Router](https://reactrouter.com/en/main) instance.

-!!!info
+!!!warning
 The `AppRouter` component is required for any Squide application.
 !!!